Managing Fire Riskback to list

 Fire Protection Specialist, Nigel Gillingham of SIGplc was recently a key speaker at the Storage Equipment Manufacturers’ Association (SEMA) annual safety conference.
 Here he offers some timely reminders on how fire protection is a critical responsibility.

-The first step is to Identify “The Responsible Person” (for guidance, refer to the Regulatory Reform Fire Safety Order (RRFSO) 2005.
+Identify “The Responsible Person” (for guidance, refer to the Regulatory Reform Fire Safety Order (RRFSO) 2005.

 Next assess the risk and have a plan in place.
 HM Government has published a definitive document Fire Safety: Risk Assessment which covers the remit in large and small factories, manufacturing warehouses, storage warehouses and factories with warehouses.
 Their recommended fire safety risk assessment follows these five steps.